We offer several graduate-level programs here at the School of Nursing.The following is a brief synopsis of each:

 The Post-Master's Nurse Practitioner graduate diploma is an option for nurses who have already earned a master's degree and want to work as nurse practitioners.

-All three options in the MN program are designed to prepare students in advanced practice nursing.
+All three options in the MN program are designed to prepare students in advanced nursing practice.